umami-software/react-zen/README.md

 # zen

-**zen** is a props-driven React component library built for speed.
+**Zen** is a props-driven React component library built for speed.
 Build polished interfaces without writing HTML, CSS, or thinking about Tailwind classes.

 - **Props over classes** - Style through component props, not utility classes
 - **Design included** - Complete design system out of the box with dark mode